5 New WeChat Features That Will Surprise You in 2017

 WeChat wallet allows you to add your credit cards or debit cards for payment purposes, transfer money from one wallet to another, or give “red packet” to one another.
 You can make purchases, as well as get payments from participating vendors.

-WeChat offers users wide range of stickers and GIF animations to make chatting more fun.
+WeChat offers users a wide range of stickers and GIF animations to make chatting more fun.
 Users can create their own WeChat stickers and GIFs.

 WeChat video calls/WeChat call